-Continuing a tradition of high-performance, low-cost media processors, the TriMediaTM TM-1300 delivers up to 66% more processing power' to multimedia applications at a lower unit cost.
-By combining a 166-MHz CPU and a full complement of enhanced on-chip 1/O and coprocessing units, TM-1300 achieves up to 6.5 billion operations per second-ideal for applications requiring real-time processing of video, audio, graphics, and communications datastreams.
+Continuing a tradition of high-performance, low-cost media processors, the Philips TriMediaTM TM-1300 delivers up to 180 MHz of power to a variety of multimedia processing applications.
+While maintaining 100% pin compatibility with its TM-1300 predecessors, the latest TM-1300 achieves up to seven billion operations per second in applications requiring real-time processing of video, audio, graphics, and communications datastreams.

-TM-1300 boosts performance through a faster clock speed and a faster main memory interface than previous TriMedia processors.
+TM-1300 processors boost performance through faster clock speeds and a faster main memory interface than previous TriMedia processors.
 Datastream I/O is enhanced with a new on-chip unit for handling audio output in Sony/Philips digital format (SPDIF).
 Lower power consumption and a smaller footprint contribute to making the TM-1300 a more efficient and compact processing solution for new multimedia designs.

-TM-1300 is an ideal building block for applications requiring simultaneous processing of several types of multimedia datastreams.
-With ample computational power available to capture, compress and decompress many video and audio data formats in real time, TM-1300 is well suited for a broad range of videocentric applications such as videoconferencing, video editing, video-based security, surveillance, or industrial inspection systems, and multifunctional devices such as digital TV sets and set-top boxes.
+TM-1300 is an ideal building block for devices requiring simultaneous processing of several types of multimedia datastreams, including the latest standards such as MPEG-4, MPEG-2, and Dolby Digital®.
+With ample computational power available to capture, compress, and decompress many video and audio data formats in real time, TM-1300 is well suited for a broad range of video-centric applications such as internet appliances, Web-cams, video and screen phones, time-shifting, videoconferencing, video editing, video-based security, surveillance, or industrial inspection systems, and multifunctional devices such as digital TV sets and set-top boxes.
 It also supports applications in a JavaTM virtual machine environment.